About Car Fact Sheet

 Accuracy and Corrections

-We verify all data against original sources before publication.
+We check data against original sources periodically.
 If you find incorrect data on any vehicle page, report it to data@carfactsheet.com with the vehicle and the field that appears incorrect.
 We check all reports against the original source and correct confirmed errors.

 Contact